fastruby/blog/_posts/2019-07-15-writing-fast-rails-part-3.markdown

 author: "luciano"
 ---

-Here we continue with the [series](https://fastruby.io/blog/tags/performance) of articles where we talk how minor adjustments in the code can lead to major performance improvements.
+Here we continue with the [series](https://fastruby.io/blog/tags/performance) of articles where we talk about how minor adjustments in the code can lead to major performance improvements.

 In this article we'll focus on the use of [ActiveRecord::Batches#find_each](https://api.rubyonrails.org/classes/ActiveRecord/Batches.html#method-i-find_each) when it comes to iterations across a large number of records.